Desserts/TreatsMagically Moist Apple Cake with Butter Rum Raisin Glaze

 Related: Bakery Style Tim Horton’s Chocolate Chip Muffins

-This has to be one of the best cake recipes I’ve ever created with fruit and one that I will repeat especially if I’m feeding a big crowd of hungry cake lovers.
+This has to be one of the best cake recipes I’ve ever created with fruit, which I will repeat, mainly if I feed a big crowd of hungry cake lovers.

-Our son is just like any other kid, one minute they love to eat something and the next it’s not on their list of good foods to eat unless it’s a sweet or salty treat.
+Our son is just like any other kid; one minute, they loves to eat something, and the next, it’s not on their list of good foods unless it’s a sweet or salty treat.

-Our son fell in love with apples for about a day or so after we bought a few but that was the end of that journey.
+Our son fell in love with apples for about a day after we bought a few, but that was the end of that journey.

-We’re almost certain he will get back on the apple path because of his love for this apple cake.
+We’re sure he will return to the apple path because of his love for this apple cake.

-Since my wife doesn’t eat fruit and I can’t keep up with it all either I needed to use up the extra McIntosh apples we had in the refrigerator.
+Since my wife doesn’t eat fruit and I can’t keep up with it all, I needed to use the extra McIntosh apples we had in the refrigerator.

 Apple Cake Made With Applesauce